 Ease of use

-PureVPN offers custom apps for Windows, macOS, Android.
+PureVPN offers Windows, macOS, and Android VPN apps.
 In addition to regular Android, PureVPN offers custom apps for the Amazon Firestick and Android TV.
 PureVPN also has browser extensions for Chrome and Firefox, and custom applet for Kodi and DD-WRT.
 Phew!

 A new OpenVPN Linux app is available, although this is command line only.
-An iOS app is not available at the time of writing this review but is undergoing review from the App Store.
+An iPhone VPN app is not available at the time of writing this review but is undergoing review from the App Store.

 Good manual setup guides are available for a bewildering combination of platforms and VPN protocols.
 This includes iOS, Linux (many distros) and a variety of routers.

 The Windows Client

 The Windows client features a rather cute animation while it installs.
 Once installed it looks smart and is packed with useful features.

 It starts by asking you which mode you want to use: stream, internet freedom, security/privacy, etc. PureVPN does not explain in detail what difference each mode makes to your connection settings, so we’ll just assume they are correctly optimized for the advertised tasks.

 VPN Hotspot uses Windows 10’s built-in Hotspot feature to allow other devices to connect through Windows to the internet while benefiting from VPN protection.
 This definitely cool, but is only available to Windows 10 users and only if you a have WiFi interface that is compatible with the windows Hotspot feature (many aren’t).

 We are pleased to note that features which were once available to mainstream users are now where they belong – in Beta, and only available to volunteer guinea pigs.
 This includes split-tunneling and “Gravity” (an ad-blocker and a safe search feature which filters out explicit results from a selection of popular search engines).